 More chiefly, what are the activities, the practices, and the people you want to fill your life with?

 If you’ll indulge me, I have a story to share.
 It’s the story of someone on a journey to reach financial independence—Chris, and the bizarro version of Chris—Irsch.
 In bizarro world, Irsch is following a more traditional path to retirement.
+Both show how to live below your means, but reflect different timelines and priorities.

 But, first, if you can wait just a bit for that story—let’s talk about how we normally define the value of time.